Yellow Brain - Tremella mesenterica

 Further Information

-It is almost impossible to tell the difference between Tremella mesenterica and Naematela aurantia - even the spores are similar, and are difficut to find in the gelatinous mass.
+It is almost impossible to tell the difference between Tremella mesenterica and Naematela aurantia without careful microscopic examination - Tremella spores are larger.
 If found, the host fungus Stereum hirsutum or Peniophora would identify the parasite, but is not often evident; the Tremella/Naematelia feed on the mycelium under the bark.
 The national distribution of Naematelia is to the south and south-west (ref.
 NBN overview for the species) and it we do not believe it has been found in VC55 - but it may have been overlooked or mistaken for Tremella mesenterica.

 There is more information on the excellent 'First Nature' website